valentina98/DL2_InstanceDiffusion/blogpost.md

 #### Traditional Image Generation Models

-Traditional text-to-image models, such as Generative Adversarial Networks (GANs), rely on a generator as well as a discriminator to create images from textual descriptions.
+Traditional text-to-image models, such as Generative Adversarial Networks (GANs), rely on two seperate networks to create images from textual descriptions.
 While GANs have been successfully producing high-quality images, they struggle with stability during training, artifacts and certainly a lack of precise control over specific elements in the image.